stxnre/hpfilter_and_fft_in_cpp/README.md

     X_k = \sum_{t=0}^{n-1} x_t e^{-i 2\pi \frac{kt}{n}}
 $$

 the DFT is a crucial method in signal processing and for the Power Spectral Density, which can help identify periodicities in some process.
-As written, the DFT has a time complexity $\bigO(n^2)$.
+As written, the DFT has a time complexity $O(n^2)$.
 The FFT, first made by J.W.
-Cooley and John Tukey, exploits a recursive relation in the DFT that reduces time complexity to $\bigO(n\log n)$.
+Cooley and John Tukey, exploits a recursive relation in the DFT that reduces time complexity to $O(n\log n)$.

 My implementation of the FFT is the most basic one: the Radix-2 FFT, taking a sequence of size $N$ such that $N$ is a positive power of 2.